 If there was any fruit that identified most with Southern California, that icon of buttery goodness would be the avocado.

-The Hass avocado, once an obscure cultivar, now accounts for 80 percent of the world’s avocado crop and 90 percent of California’s avocado crop, where San Diego leads the way with the highest number of orchards.
+And out here, the king of avocados is the Hass.
+Once an obscure cultivar, it now accounts for 80 percent of the world’s avocado crop and 90 percent of California’s avocado crop, where San Diego leads the way with the highest number of orchards.

 Its namesake, Rudolph Hass, was a US Postal Service carrier and a hobby horticulturist living in La Habra Heights, California.
 In 1926, Hass purchased seeds from a fellow avocado enthusiast and planted them in his fledgling avocado grove.